Robrowno/django-raceway/README.md

 - Django Crispy Forms - for neatly styling form layouts
 - Pillow - A PIL (Python Imaging Library)
 - GMail - for sending real email from gmail to users in production
+- SendGrid - also for sending real emails to users in production
+- DBeaver - for importing data and mapping out ER diagrams from connected databases

 #### Python Packages Installed